joe-eis/Object-recognition-with-Tensorflow-Lite/README.md

 Prerequisite
 -------------
-Installed Raspberry Pi image with the program "motion", Python 3.7 and the TensorflowLite runtime
+Installed Raspberry Pi image with the program "motion", Python 3.7, OpenCV-Python and the TensorflowLite runtime

 How it works